Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/csharp-unity/README.md

-# Quickstart: Recognize speech in Unity using the Speech SDK for Unity (Beta)
+# Quickstart: Recognize speech in Unity using the Speech SDK for Unity

 This sample demonstrates how to recognize speech in [Unity](https://unity3d.com/).

 > Note:
-> The Speech SDK for Unity is currently in beta.
-> It supports Windows Desktop (x86 and x64) or Universal Windows Platform (x86, x64, ARM/ARM64), Android (x86, ARM32/64) and iOS (x64, ARM64).
+> The Speech SDK for Unity supports Windows Desktop (x86 and x64) or Universal Windows Platform (x86, x64, ARM/ARM64), Android (x86, ARM32/64) and iOS (x64 simulator, ARM32 and ARM64).
 > Speech SDK support has been built and verified for Windows and Android using Windows PC development environment for Unity and for iOS using Mac development environment for Unity.

 ## Prerequisites